-Move both crawler handles (or pedals) in either direction from off to select desired speed and direction of travel.
-PULL UP and release KNOB on right crawler handle to TURN ON the travel detent.
+Move both crawler handles (or pedals) in either direction from off to select desired speed and direction of travel. pull up and release knob on right crawler handle to turn on the travel detent.
 Release handles (or pedals) to off.
 The crawlers will continue to travel at the selected speed and direction.

-Slightly move either crawler handle (or pedal) in the opposite direction or pull up and release the knob on the right handle to TURN OFF the travel detent.
+Slightly move either crawler handle (or pedal) in the opposite direction or pull up and release the knob on the right handle to turn off the travel detent.

 J4.
-Left Crawler Handle and J5.
-Right Crawler Handle -
+Left Crawler Handle or Pedal J5.
+Right Crawler Handle or Pedal

-NOTE: The following directions of travel are with front of rotating bed and front of under carriage facing same direction.

-- · Operator's cab is at front of rotating bed. - Carbody and crawler control valve is at front of under carriage.
+- NOTE: The following directions of travel are with front of rotating bed and front of under carriage facing same direction. - Operator's cab is at front of rotating bed. - Carbody and crawler control valve is at front of under carriage.